Market Review: Open

 On 1 March 2019 the AEMC published a consultation paper to commence consultation for the COGATI implementation – access and charging review.

-The AEMC published a supplementary information paper on 4 April 2019, which provided additional information and context to stakeholders on the need for COGATI reforms.
+On 4 April 2019, the AEMC published a supplementary information paper which provided additional information and context to stakeholders on the need for COGATI reforms.
 The paper also provided answers to frequently asked questions about the proposed access model.

 On 11 April 2019 the AEMC published an audio presentation which provided further explanation of one of the proposed models for reform: dynamic regional pricing.
 The audio presentation can be found here.

 Technical working group

 The AEMC formed a technical working group of experts from industry, market bodies and consumer groups to consult on the proposed reforms.
 Representatives are from, amongst others:

 - Australian Energy Council and its members